Yusufghodiwala990/Slot-It/README.md

 Slot-It intended to be an open-source replacement for [Slottr](https://www.slottr.com) with better UI/UX and functionality.

-Slot-It uses HTML, PHP & CSS for the front-end, and an SQL database backend.
+Slot-It uses HTML & CSS for the front-end, PHP for backend.